EU's von der Leyen unveils new European Commission – DW – 09/17/2024

 European Commission President Ursula von der Leyen presented her list of 27 Commission members on Tuesday.

 The list included France's Stephane Sejourne as commissioner for industrial strategy, chosen after the abrupt resignation of Thierry Breton on Monday.
-It also included Italy's former Minister of European Affairs Raffaele Fitto as commissioner for cohesion and reforms as well as the Commission's vice president, despite claims that von der Leyen was uncomfortable with his far-right positions.
+It also included Italy's former Minister of European Affairs Raffaele Fitto as commissioner for cohesion and reforms as well as the Commission's vice president, despite claims that von der Leyen was uncomfortable with his position in Italy's far-right government.

-She also selected Spanish former-Ecology Minister Teresa Ribera as commissioner for competition, as well as giving her an execute vice president role overseeing the bloc's transition to carbon neutrality.
-Lithuania's Andrius Kubilius was given the defense portfolio, as the Baltic countries are seen as crucial in facing potential threats from Russia.
+She also selected Spanish former Ecology Minister Teresa Ribera as commissioner for competition, as well as giving her an executive vice president role overseeing the bloc's transition to carbon neutrality.
+Lithuania's Andrius Kubilius was given the newly created defense portfolio, as the Baltic countries are seen as crucial in facing potential threats from Russia.

+Kaja Kallas, the former prime minister of Estonia, was given the high-profile foreign policy brief.
+The 47-year-old has long been a hawkish critic of Russiaand a staunch supporter of Ukraine.

 Von der Leyen said the list was about 40% female, dashing her hopes for an even split.